alexvera27/API-project/README.md

         "price": "Price is invalid",
         "description": "Description is required",
-        "startDate": "Start date must be in the future", "endDate": "End date is less than start date" }
+        "startDate": "Start date must be in the future", "endDate": "End date is less than start date", }
     }
     ```

-- Error response: Couldn't find a Group with the specified id
+* Error response: Couldn't find a Group with the specified id

-  - Status Code: 404
+  * Status Code: 404
-  - Headers:
+  * Headers:
-    - Content-Type: application/json
+    * Content-Type: application/json
-  - Body:
+  * Body:

     ```json
     {